web3/web3.js/docs/docs/tutorials/eth.md

 98999580000000000000 + 1000000000000000000 + (20000000000\*21000) = 100 Ether
 :::

 In the next example, we are going to use `estimateGas` function to see the expected gas for contract deployment.
-(For more on contracts, please see the corresponding turotial).
+(For more on contracts, please see the corresponding tutotial).
 Create a file named `estimate.ts` and fill it with the following code:

 ```typescript
 import Web3, { ETH_DATA_FORMAT } from 'web3';